deepakraina99/PhD-Comprehensive-Exam-Guide/README.md

 4. Syllabus

 Thanks to the following group members for contributing to this repository:
+* Dr. Arun Dayal Udai
+* Vishnu Kumar
+* Sreejath
 * Sandeep Kumar
+* Suraj
 * Udayan Banerjee
-* Manas Kumar Sahoo
 * Adnan Jawed
-* Vishnu Kumar
-* Sreejath
-* Suraj
-* Dr. Arun Dayal Udai

 Feel free to get in touch with us to know more details.